 If you want traffic, blog posts need to be useful and answer questions.
 There is much less appetite for reading other people’s thoughts and musings.

 That’s fine.
 Those that do get it, really get it.

 5. Content Creation

 Blogging flexes different muscles.
-I’ve become adept at coming up with ideas for digital content. while I’m here less with ideas.
-That because I’m elsewhere helping others to generate content.
+I’ve become adept at coming up with ideas for digital content.
+While I’m here less with ideas, that’s because I’m elsewhere helping others to generate content.

 6. Know your worth

 There are no freebies in blogging.
 There is so much I could say about this.
 Put simply, building a blog and even creating the shortest post takes time and effort and there is a value attached to that.

 SEO.
 Many claim to understand the magic of SEO, the internet is heavy with theories on the best way to please the Search Engine Gods.
 I’d argue that they are always one step ahead.
 Stealthily creating new algorithms cloaked in secrecy, which draw information from our endless and intimate relationship with the internet.
 Don’t overthink it.

 Tell stories and share the personal, people like to connect with people.
 Be cautious.
 Once it’s on the internet anyone can find it and anyone can make their own interpretation.
 It’s easy to forget something you wrote 7 years ago until someone else finds it.

 9. Share what you love.